tzolov/apache-spark-build-pipeline/README.md

 Generated spark RPM is stored in the /spark folder (or the folder where the `alien` is run)

-### Generate Spark Tar.gz distribution
+### Generate Spark tar.gz distribution
-Spark project provides `make-distribution.sh` which can geneate project Tar.gz (excluding the Deb or Rpm)
+In addition to the DEB and RPM packages you can use the `make-distribution.sh` script to generate tar.gz distribution.
+(Note that this tar.gz excludd Deb or Rpm packages)

     /spark/make-distribution.sh --with-hive --with-yarn --tgz --skip-java-test --hadoop 2.2.0 --name hadoop22